d-morrison/IntroStatActivities/09-RG-2cat-theory.Rmd

 # Inference for Two Categorical Variables: Theory-based Methods

-## Week 9 Reading Guide: Hypothesis Testing for a Difference in Proportions
+## Module 9 Reading Guide: Hypothesis Testing for a Difference in Proportions

 ### Section 5.5.3 (Theory-based methods for a difference in proportions)  {-}